azboss2021/library/README.md

 # library
-The Odin Project landing page.
+The Odin Project library page.

 Learned basic Javascript, HTML and CSS.
 No storage implemented.